Pinoccio/tool-serial-pcap/README.md

 packets prefixed by a length byte) from a serial port and output them in pcap format.

+You'll need the `serial` package.
+You can install it through pip using `pip install serial`.

 Default arguments are currently aimed at capturing packets using a Pinoccio Scout board, so when using a Pinoccio Scout you can just run: